benlansdell/ethome/README.md

 dataset.features.add('cnn1d_prob')
 dataset.features.add('mars')
 ```
-Other, more generic, feature creation functions are provided that work for any animal configuration.
+You must have labeled your body parts in a certain way to use these two feature sets (see the How To).
+But other, more generic, feature creation functions are provided that work for any animal configuration.
 (The 'mars' feature-set is designed for studying social behavior in mice, based heavily on the MARS framework Segalin et al. [1])

 Now you can access a features table, labels, and groups for learning with `dataset.ml.features, dataset.ml.labels, dataset.ml.group`.
 From here it's easy to use some ML libraries to train a behavior classifier.
 For example:
 ```python